phloreenm/MP2-JS--CI-CoBC-FM/README.md

 ---
 #### **Contact page**
 - The Contact page contains a form which offers the user the possibility to send an email message to the site's owner.
-- The form user EmailJS API to send the email.
+- The form uses EmailJS API to send the email.
 It uses a local script and the EmailJS API to send the email.
 The script is available in the [email-js.js](/scripts/email-js.js) file.

     <p align="center">Mobile preview<br>
         <img src="readme-files/readme-images/pages-view/03-m.png" alt="Cities page - Mobile preview" height="700px">